The best patch management software enables you to easily manage software updates across your IT infrastructure.

 Upgrading to SUMo Pro improves the situation a little, getting you a direct link to the product page for your app.
 There's still no automatic download and installation, though, and it's expensive for what you get.

-Thor Free is the software updating module from Heimdal Security's commercial range of security suites: Thor Vigilance, Thor Foresight and Thor Premium.
+Heimdal Free (opens in new tab) is the software updating module from Heimdal Security's commercial range of security suites.
 As the name would suggest, it’s free to download and use.

-Even the main Thor Free module isn't as straightforward as usual.
-There's no Scan button, and we had to check a 'Monitor' option before Thor Free looked for updates.
-And once you get the report, all you can do is tell Thor Free to automatically update that package in future, or leave it up to you.
+Even the main Heimdal Free module isn't as straightforward as usual.
+There's no Scan button, and we had to check a 'Monitor' option before Heimdal Free looked for updates.
+And once you get the report, all you can do is tell Heimdal Free to automatically update that package in future, or leave it up to you.

 Npackd (opens in new tab) is an interesting open source application store for Windows which can help you find, install, update and uninstall a host of popular apps.